PachukanisProgramador/PachukanisProgramador/README.md

         foreach (Existence day in days)
         {
-           myLife.🎓 = "I'm currently on my 8th month of study in SENAC/SP.";
+           myLife.🎓 = "I'm currently on my 12th month of study in SENAC/SP and first halfyear in Software Engineer bachalor.";
-           myLife.🔭 = "I’m currently working on ReclameAcesso and EstacionaMentos (both my repositories) refactoring.";
+           myLife.🔭 = "I’m currently working on Linko API (not published yet)";
-           myLife.🌱 = "I’m currently learning System.Collections.Generic in C#.";
+           myLife.🌱 = "I’m currently learning React Native";
            myLife.👯 = "I’m looking to collaborate on Back-end software development.";
-           myLife.🤔 = $"I’m looking for help with ASP.NET and asynchronous programming. {🤤}");
+           myLife.🤔 = $"I’m looking for help with basics of React Native. {🤤}");
         }

         return myLife;